The Crazy Eddie Fraud

 Our auditors' work papers were left behind in locked boxes on our premises during the audits.
 We gained access to these papers after learning that the audit manager routinely left his keys in a small 2" paper clip box hidden in an unsecured desk.
 Knowing exactly what our auditors were doing, it was relatively easy for us to falsify inventory and accounts payable numbers in excessive amounts.

 Massive inventory inflation

-We continuing taking advantage of our relationship with Wren Distributors.
+We continued to take advantage of our relationship with Wren Distributors.
 I pressured Wren to ship us about $5 million to $7 million in merchandise before year-end.
 The merchandise was included in the year-end inventory count without being included in the amount owed to the vendor.

 On April 26, 1987, the audit partner questioned me about the unusual increase in store level inventories during a period of dropping prices.
 I convinced him not to order a re-count of store inventories and to sign off on the audit on April 28 or two days earlier than planned, despite the fact that major audit work was incomplete.

 Debit Memo Fraud